miguelperezenciso/NGScrashcourse/exercises/README.md

 2- Perform alignment and variant calling for an additional individual in the reads folder

 3- Use GATK multisample SNP calling and compare individual SNP calling with joint individual calling.
 How many SNPs in common, and how many differences.

+4- Send a question for the exam you believe is relevant